Skip to content

 • ingress.className: The ingress controller type.

-• ingress.domain: The suffix used for building ingress URLs.
+• ingress.domain: The suffix for ingress URLs.

 Cluster-wide contexts should be placed in a dedicated namespace: